Our approach to community investment and adding Social Value is simple. We want to make a positive difference to people’s lives.

 People living in poverty, ex-offenders, those who are homeless or those living with a disability are just some of the people facing social exclusion.
 These people are often hard to reach and connect with, but helping these people is a key focus for us.
 There is a significant cross-over with our first area of focus as we work with many young people from difficult backgrounds, but we have also supported other excluded groups – for example, helping those in custody to steer away from re-offending through our work with prisons and young offender institutes.

 Whatever the size of the undertaking our approach is to work with the right local people so that the work can deliver the maximum result.
-The stories in our reviews illustrate just some of the many ways in which we are focusing our social value work in these key areas.
+The stories in our Reviews illustrate just some of the many ways in which we are focussing our Social Value work in these key areas.

 So how do we assess the impact of our interventions?
 Our methodology recognises that:

-- If we help a young person along the way – for example with interview skills – we count this as 1/3 of a point.
-The image below shows the sorts of factors we take into account when deciding if an intervention has enhanced or transformed lives.
+If we help a young person along the way – for example with interview skills – we count this as 1/3 of a point.
+Figure 1 shows the sorts of factors we take into account when deciding if an intervention has enhanced or transformed lives.
 It’s worth noting that we don’t count some activities towards the target at all.
 For example, while careers fairs are beneficial for young people and sometimes even short conversations can change a young person’s direction, in the main they are not transformational in themselves.

-Our numbers (which are externally verified by LBG¹, and Bureau Veritas²) provide our customers with robust data on what we have done in their local communities.
+Our numbers (which are externally verified) provide our customers with robust data on what we have done in their local communities.
 They mean we can set targets which drive us to improve year on year.

-During 2017 some of our projects have used this methodology to demonstrate the equivalent financial value they added through community activities to the local area.
 In early 2018 we were able to celebrate our first project returning over 10% of its contractual value in social return – and that is before you count the amount of money we spend in the local area on goods and services.
-During the summer months of 2018 a tool will be rolled out across the business to enable all our projects to scope, plan and report their social value in this way.

 While we are clear that financial figures are not representative of the actual value of our interventions (for example, how do you truly value the benefit of helping a long-term unemployed person find a job – and the impact on their family and friends?), our Social Value Account is a valuable tool which helps us work with our customers to decide on the right kinds and levels of activities for them and their communities.